Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Introduction

+UNet-based and GAN-based interpolation methods hold a leading position, serving as the backbone of many current deep learning frameworks.
+However, their missing pattern-specific training routine incurs significant computational expense and harms the generalization capability for unseen patterns.
+Field seismic data often exhibits various missing forms due to ground obstacles and geophone layout conditions.
+The aforementioned methods typically cater to a specific form of missing seismic data and require retraining to interpolate seismic data with different missing ratios or forms.
+Diffusion models are experiencing a research boom for their multi-task and multi-modal generalization capability \cite{ho2020denoising, nichol2021improved, dhariwal2021diffusion, kawar2022denoising}.
+Alongside our work, many diffusion-based interpolation models \cite{durall2023deep, deng2024seismic, wang2024seisfusion, wang2024reconstructing, liu2024generative} have been proposed and shown promising application advantages.
+However, their inference processes are generally computationally expensive due to the intensive sampling processing, and they usually handle one or two missing patterns, lacking diversity in the interpolation scenarios.

-In this paper, we propose a new seismic denoising diffusion implicit model with resampling (SeisDDIMR) to address the above issues, showing that it only needs to be trained once to complete the reconstruction tasks of different missing rates or missing forms, and it exhibits superior interpolation effects compared to the existing deep learning methods.
-This denoising diffusion model-based approach retains the strong power of generative neural networks since the backbone can be inherited from state-of-the-art generative architectures.
+In this paper, we propose a new seismic denoising diffusion implicit model with coherence-corrected resampling (SeisDDIMCR), showing that it only needs to be trained once to complete the reconstruction tasks of different missing rates or missing forms.
+It also exhibits superior interpolation effects compared to the existing deep learning methods.
+Our denoising diffusion model-based approach retains the strong power of generative neural networks since the backbone can be inherited from state-of-the-art generative architectures.
 The main contributions of this paper are summarized below: